RickCogley/eSolia.pro/content/en/bill-shock-is-never-funny.md

 For this sort of matter, please contact eSolia. eSolia’s bilingual IT helpdesk can help you by foreseeing the risks of such matters, and support you with our solid experience and knowledge.

-If you're going overseas tomorrow and are afraid of creating a sudden scene, it is still not to late!
+If you're going overseas tomorrow and are afraid of creating a sudden scene, it is still not too late!
 At the very least, turn your devices' data roaming to "off", and let your support desk know.

 _And be sure to contact eSolia after you return._